beschulz/wav2png/README.md

 Also gradient overlays look nice.

 # Performance
+It took about 1.8 seconds to convert a mono 16bit wav file of 2 hours and 11 minutes.
-On a 2.4 Ghz i5, the conversion rate was about 15 Minutes of audio per second and core.
+Thus on a 2.4 Ghz i5, the conversion rate was about 1 hour and 10 Minutes of audio per second and core (running inside a VM).
 Your Milage may vary.

 If you have suggestions for performance improvements, please drop a line.

 # Installation